 ~Optional Garnish: fresh blueberries, mint leaves

-Pour the blueberries and 1 cup of sugar (or honey) in the bowl of your food processor; pulse just until a smooth puree is achieved.
-(May also be pureed 1 cup at a time in an electric blender.)
+- Pour the blueberries and 1 c. sugar (Or your smaller amount substitute sugar-free) in the bowl of your food processor; pulse just until a smooth puree is achieved.

 If not serving right away, cover with plastic wrap and freeze overnight or for up to one week.